its-sachink/Educative/Python 3 - An interactive deep dive/4_Regular Expressions/4_Using_{n,m}_Syntax.md

 #None
 ```
 </br>

 ```console
 <_sre.SRE_Match object; span=(0, 1), match='M'>
 <_sre.SRE_Match object; span=(0, 2), match='MM'>
 <_sre.SRE_Match object; span=(0, 3), match='MMM'>
 None
 ```

 </br>

 - ① This pattern says: “Match the start of the string, then anywhere from zero to three M characters, then the end of the string.”
-The 0 and 3 can be any numbers; if you want to match at least one but no more than three M characters, you could say M{1,3}.
+The 0 and 3 can be any numbers; <mark>if you want to match at least one but no more than three M characters, you could say M{1,3}.</mark>

 </br>
 </br>